 The goal of the Arrowhead Gallery ETC is to provide an optimal environment for artists to showcase their diverse talents through creating, exhibiting, networking, and selling their art.
 The Southern Utah Art Guild created the gallery with the desire of enriching the cultural life of St. George and Southern Utah.

-The Arrowhead Gallery ETC proudly presents our Father and Son Featured Artists, Harold Tanner and Ric Tanner.
+The Arrowhead Gallery ETC proudly presents our Featured Artists of the month.

 Arrowhead Gallery ETC’s featured artist for February is Dave Hammaker.
 Please join him and our other local artists for a featured artist reception Friday, February 15, from 6-8pm.
 There will be light refreshments, live music, and new art pieces.

 Charlie is a photographer, videographer, climber, adventurer whose eclectic style has lead him to Live The Life he Loves.

 His inspiration is rooted in a childhood spent surrounded by the jungles and beaches of Oahu, Hawai’i.
 Since, he has spent time exploring places from Iowa to Italy, Brazil and Patagonia.

 Charlie currently lives in Saint George, Utah where the initial job as a field instructor for wilderness therapy brought him.
 The canyons and climbs have anchored him to the space while inspiring him to continuously explore and feed his passion of photography.